Contents: tracks / advising / choosing courses / incompletes/

 If you receive an appointment to teach an undergraduate writing workshop, you’ll likely lead an introductory or intermediate workshop.
 You will be responsible for designing a syllabus, ordering books, leading workshop, holding office hours and submitting grades.

-All introductory and intermediate workshops are limited to 17 students, and are graded on an S/NC basis.
-While you won’t need to worry about assigning letter grades, in order for your students to pass, they must meet the course requirements, spelled out clearly in the syllabus that you’ll draft in the Seminar in Teaching course.
+All introductory and intermediate workshops are limited to 17 students, and are graded on an S/NC (Satisfactory/No Credit) basis.
+While you won’t need to worry about assigning letter grades, in order for your students to pass, they must meet the course requirements, spelled out clearly in your syllabus.

 After each of your first three semesters, you will be given a Course Performance Evaluation form.
 You will have the opportunity to self-evaluate your performance in the workshop.
 Once you have returned the form to the department office, your workshop instructor will write an evaluation of your work.
 You will receive a copy, and a copy will go into your file.

 Evaluations deal with any aspect of your work—for instance, your class participation—but will likely focus largely on the quality of your writing.

-An evaluation meeting concerning first year students will be held in the spring semester.
-The department faculty will discuss the progress of the first-year students.
+Each spring, the faculty will meet to evaluate all first-year students.
+In this meeting, faculty will discuss each student’s progress.
 Should any concerns emerge, the chair will arrange a meeting with the particular student to discuss a course of action, and if needed, will report this to the Graduate School.

 If you standing in the department becomes unsatisfactory, you will notified of this, by the chair, in writing.

 On 22 March 1978, the Graduate Council adopted the following statement: